thomasrobertgee/recipe-app/README.md

 ## Current Features

 - **Full User Authentication:** Users can register, log in, and maintain a persistent session using JWTs.
-- **User Preference Management:** A dedicated profile page where users can save their household size and select dietary requirements and allergies.
+- **User Preference Management:** A dedicated profile page where logged-in users can save their household size and select dietary requirements and allergies.
+- **A dedicated landing page** for new and logged-out users.
 - **AI-powered recipe generation** that uses a user's saved preferences to create tailored recipes.
-- A dedicated page with a structured form for managing weekly specials.
+- A **read-only page for viewing** the current weekly specials.
-- **Interactive Shopping List:** A dynamic list with intelligent ingredient consolidation and a persistent checklist.
+- **Interactive Shopping List:** A dynamic list with intelligent ingredient consolidation and a persistent checklist with price estimation.
-- Full CRUD functionality for recipes and specials.
+- Full CRUD functionality for recipes (AI-Create, Read, Delete) and specials (backend-managed).
-- Clean, responsive card-based layout and interactive modal view for recipes.
-- **Modern toast notifications** for providing feedback on user actions.
+- Polished UI with a modern recipe card design, interactive modals, and toast notifications.

 ---